Martinson coffee, founded by my great-uncle Joe Martinson, and a coffee cake to go with it

 Icing sugar for dusting

-In medium bowl, sift together flour, salt and baking powder.
+In medium bowl, whisk together flour, salt and baking powder.
+Set aside.

 In large bowl, using electric mixer, cream butter until soft.
 Add granulated sugar; beat until light and fluffy.
 Beat in eggs, one at a time, then vanilla.
-Fold in dry ingredients alternately with sour cream mixture.
+Stir in sour cream mixture.
+Fold in dry ingredients until just combined.
+Do not overmix.

 In small bowl, combine filling ingredients.